ubryce/Blockchain-Whale-Alert/README.md

 # Blockchain-Whale-Alert
- A twitter bot that tweets whenever transactions above $1 000 000 USD are made on the blockchain
+ A twitter bot that tweets whenever transactions above $1 000 000 USD are made on the blockchain.

  Link to twitter: https://twitter.com/Whale_Alerts